tiredkangaroo/fusion/BUGS.md

 title explains itself

-## bug 5: i can send empty strings if i add a space?

-very easy fix

-## bug 6: the text underneath the message field can be inaccurate
+## bug 5: the text underneath the message field can be inaccurate

 usually its correct, but sometimes it says im using the normal http protocol, and not the upgraded websockets, even though i am using websockets??